factor/factor/reference/allocator-full-integration-20260908/ACCEPTANCE.md

 the adjacent directories.
 Process samples can precede exit; validation durations are not runtime benchmark measurements.
 The paired benchmark images continue to use the original common per-architecture seed specified in the comparison runbook.

+## Subsequent backtracking callback failure

+The full compiler suite at `84a10fe6be` (the integrated phi/GC-prefix repair) failed in native ARM64 execution of the large-struct-return C callback:
+`large-return-callback [ ffi_test_large_return_callback ] with-callback`.
+The VM reported a memory protection fault at address `0x180`, with backtracking, rematerialization and loop spills enabled and all allocation checks active.
+A second verbose run isolated the same callback.
+Both original logs, exact source/assets and process status are retained in the adjacent `backtracking-prefix-suite-*` directories.
+These are rejected acceptance runs;
+the callback repair and a corrected full-suite pass are required before timing.